Goopi Gawaiya Bagha Bajaiya: Release

 The film had its world premiere at the Toronto International Film Festival on 7 September 2013.
 The film was also screened at 11th Mumbai International Film Festival on 17 October the same year.
 It was released theatrically in India on 1 March 2019.

+Reception

+Namrata Joshi of The Hindu wrote, "The look is mint fresh and distinctly 'Indian', so is the lingo and the music.
+The bright animation, colourful props, puppet-like human figures and the rich production design with abundant use of our textiles, is gorgeous artwork in itself.
+The film is enchanting not just for the children but can hold an adult in thrall."
+Shubhra Gupta of The Indian Express gave the 3 out of 5, calling production design "remarkable" and music, "superb."